getchip/PocketCHIP-Docs/source/includes/_making.md

 ## UART
 Some info about how UART is implemented on CHIP

+## PWM
+Some info about how pulse width modulation is implemented on CHIP

 ## LCD
 Some info about how LCDs are implemented on CHIP